zowe/docs-site/docs/contribute/contributing.md

 #### Use "issue" when you want to say "run/enter" a command.

-Example: At a command prompt, type the following command:
+Example: At a command prompt, issue the following command:

-### Graphics<a name="graphics"></a>
-- Use graphics sparingly.

-    Use graphics only when text cannot adequately convey information or when the graphic enhances the meaning of the text.

-- When the graphic contains translatable text, ensure you include the source file for the graphic to the doc repository for future translation considerations.

 ### Abbreviations<a name="abbreviations"></a>